Quang Ninh (VNA) – Member

 APEC economies should

-impose cranky limit digital government in sequence to boost ride information
+impose cross border digital management in order to boost travel information

 One-door policies have

-been practical in a fields of transport, healthcare, cultivation and trade in
+been applied in the fields of transport, healthcare, agriculture and trading in

 the Association of Southeast Asian Nations (ASEAN), Trung said, suggesting that

-APEC economies should also do a same in tourism cooperation.
+APEC economies should also do the same in tourism cooperation.